imodeljs/imodeljs-samples/README.md

 1. [Query Agent](./agent-app/query-agent/README.md)

-    Provides an example of an [agent](https://imodeljs.github.io/iModelJs-docs-output//learning/app/#imodel-agents) that illustrates use of the iModel.js API to listen and query changes made to iModels on the iModelHub.
+    Provides an example of an [agent](https://imodeljs.org/learning/app/#imodel-agents) that illustrates use of the iModel.js API to listen and query changes made to iModels on the iModelHub.
 A separate optional [imodel-changeset-test-utility](./tools/imodel-changeset-test-utility/README.md) can be used to generate sample change sets that can then be consumed by this sample.

 ### Agent Development Setup

-1. (Optional) Create a sample project using the procedure at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=1).
+1. (Optional) Create a sample project using the procedure at [Developer Registration](https://imodeljs.org/getting-started/registration-dashboard/?tab=1).
 This step is not needed if you already have a project to test with.

-2. (Required) Register your application at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=0).
-Select "Agent" from the app type dropdown.
-For more information, see the section on [authorization](https://imodeljs.github.io/iModelJs-docs-output/learning/common/accesstoken/).
+2. (Required) Register your application at [Developer Registration](https://www.imodeljs.org/getting-started/registration-dashboard?tab=0&create=AGENT_APP).
+For more information, see the section on [authorization](https://imodeljs.org/learning/common/accesstoken/).

 3. (Required) Add your agent's identity email as a project participant on your project.
-Edit your [sample project](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=1) and add {client_id}@apps.imsoidc.bentley.com as a project particpant.
+Edit your [sample project](https://imodeljs.org/getting-started/registration-dashboard/?tab=1) and add `{client_id}@apps.imsoidc.bentley.com` as a project participant.
 If adding the user does not work at first, please wait a few minutes.
 The identity user is being created in the background, this can take up to ten minutes.

 4. Configure your app using the values you obtained from the registration process.
 In the agent-app subfolder, edit the configuration values in src/QueryAgentConfig.ts.